 - 5. Firewalls and floors shall prevent the passage of flame and debris to the driver's compartment.
 For cars having fluid lines in a nonstandard routing over the belly pan, the belly pan shall have drain holes to prevent the accumulation of fluids. - 6.
 No fuel shall be added after the exhaust valve on a piston engine, or after the beginning of the exhaust port of a rotary engine. - 7.
+FSAE cars using electronic throttle control must be able to demonstrate throttle closure to zero when power is cut via kill switch. - 8.
 Ballast may be added to obtain minimum weight requirements.
-However, it must be attached and secured in a safe manner. - 8.
-Club Racing GCR specific items and/or equipment not required in Modified Category are as follows: - a.
-Fuel cells. - b.
+However, it must be attached and secured in a safe manner. - 9.
+Club Racing GCR specific items and/or equipment not required in Modified Category are as follows:

+- a.
+Fuel cells.

+- b.
 Windscreens, side mirrors and tail/stop lights.

 - c.
 Headlight covers, lenses, and bulbs.

 - d.
 Log books.

 - e.
 Fire retardant driver's suits.

 - f.
 Homologation.

 - g.
 Fuel test ports.

 - h.
 Production-based dune buggies need not meet door requirements.

 - i.
 Running lights.

 - j.
 Deformable structures as defined by the GCR Formula Atlantic rules.

 - k.
 On-board fire systems.

 - l.
 Reverse gear in BM and FM vehicles.

 - m.A front impact attenuation device (GCR Section 9.4.5.G) is not required in Solo® Modified Category vehicles.

 - n.
 Driver restraint system aging requirements (GCR Section 9.3.19) do not apply.